 The Total Number of Sectors field indicates the total number of sectors the STA uses in a sector sweep combined over all DBand antennas.
 The value of this field is in the range 1–128, with the value being equal to the bit representation plus 1.

-The RXSS Length field specifies the total number of receive sectors combined over all receive DBand antennas of the STA.
-The value of this field is in the range 1–128, with the value being equal to the bit representation plus 1.
-The maximum number of ScS frames transmitted during an RXSS is equal to the value of the RXSS Length field times the total number of transmit DBand antennas of the peer device.
+The value represented by the RXSS Length field specifies the total number of receive sectors combined over all receive DBand antennas of the STA.
+The value represented by this field is in the range 2-128 and is given by (RXSS Length+1)×2.
+The maximum number of ScS frames transmitted during an RXSS is equal to the value of (RXSS Length+1)×2 times the total number of transmit DBand antennas of the peer device.

 .